Configuring Discovery Views for Primo VE

 The Personalize Your Results Disciplines code table (Configuration Menu > Discovery > Display Configuration > Labels) allows you to customize and translate the display names for the supported CDI disciplines, which are not configurable.

-For information regarding the mapping of disciplines in CDI, see Personalized Ranking in CDI.
+For information on mapping disciplines in CDI, see Personalized Ranking in CDI.

 Enable Syndetics